cheredia19/100-worst-movies-all-time-by-rt/README.md

   yAxis="rate"
 />

 Thirty-five films were rated with the lowest allowed (0%), while twenty-two movies received a critic score (a.k.a.
 Tomatometer) of 3%.
-To put it in perspective, the maximum possible score is 100%.

 <PlotlyBarChart
   data={{
     url: 'critic_scores.csv'
   }}
-  title="Most repeated critic scores" xAxis="critic_score"
+  title="Most repeated critic scores (%)"
+  xAxis="critic_score"
   yAxis="amount"
 />

+The audience from Rotten Tomatoes rated the *worst 100 films* within a range between 11 and 76 percent.
+25, 29, and 38 scores repeated six times each.
+The one with 76%?
+Freelance.
+An action movie, released in 2023 and starring John Cena, Allison Brie, Christian Slater, and Colombian actor Juan Pablo Raba, gathered the number over +100 verified ratings.

+To put it in perspective, the maximum possible critic and audience scores are 100%.

 <PlotlyLineChart
   data={{
     url: 'audience_score.csv'
   }}
-  title="Most repeated audience scores (/100)"
+  title="Most repeated audience scores (%)"
   xAxis="audience_score"
   yAxis="amount"
 />